The Farm

 What do we do at Little Woodbatch…

 The farm brings together a variety of spaces and activities to support nature, produce food, inspire and educate, develop skills and find purpose through connection.
+Diversity and diversification of systems is our path to resilience.

-a Market Garden space, complete with polytunnels for growing annuals and perennials, propagation
+a Market Garden space, complete with polytunnels for growing annuals and perennials, propagation (we are seeking a grower to take on this space).

 Forest Gardens & Community Orchard: with 3+ acres dedicated to over 400 fruit and nut trees and other soft fruits